ucsb-ds-capstone-2022/ucsb-ds-capstone-2022.github.io/ucsb_ds_capstone_projects_2022/projects/allthenticate/update2.md

 </p>

 Beyond real-time visualization work, we have begun work towards generating meaningful static visualizations for deeper insights into the functionality of the company's products.
 This work has been somewhat slow as the updated app has yet to be deployed to all users, but we have worked to create a secure method for accessing data within a Python script using credentials that are ignored from Github commits.
-Additionally, we have created a script for cleaning and formatting the data in a structure that will allow for time series analysis, with logs divided by each unique phone ID and device ID in order of the log’s timestamp.
+Figures 5 and 6 show the distribution of lock and unlock times, and can be used to identify abnormally long unlock or lock times in real time, another method for identifying issues in the company infrastructure.

   ![](images/lock_unlock_time.png)
 <p align="center">
 <em>Figures 5,6.
 Histogram on time taken to lock/unlock a device.</em>